canro91/canro91.github.io/_posts/2025-02-06-UnitTestingFirstStep.md

 Et voilà!
 To read more about unit testing, don't miss the rest of the series [Unit Testing 101]({% post_url 2021-08-30-UnitTesting %}).

-_Grab a copy of my ebook, <a href="https://imcsarag.gumroad.com/l/unittesting101" target="_blank" rel="noopener noreferrer" data-goatcounter-click="UnitTesting101eBook-Intro">Unit Testing 101: From Zero to Your First Tests</a> and learn to write your first unit tests in C#._
+_I've included these answers and more lessons in my book <a href="https://imcsarag.gumroad.com/l/unittesting101" target="_blank" rel="noopener noreferrer" data-goatcounter-click="UnitTesting101eBook-Intro">Start Testing</a>.
+A step-by-step guide to writing your first C# unit tests with confidence._